james727/Eigenface_Explorer/README.md

 ======

 This repository contains the source code for EigenFace explorer - a web app that lets you create eigenface projections for an arbitrary headshot.

+A couple things of note if you'd like to play around with this locally:
+- Run hello.py to run the app
+- Prior to running the app, you'll need to run eigenfaces.py.
+This is a script that pulls the source images and creates the pickle file of eigenfaces.
+The file is too large for git to handle normally.